Redlands Lane and Fareham's West End

 The main Redlands Lane had a similar story.
 It was an empty lane with Shamblers Farm at the end.
 The school appears in the 1920s and was soon extended.

 Fayre Road was built in the 1940s and numbers 174 to 180 Redlands Lane were added a few years later.
 The five apartment blocks were added in the 1950s.
+One booklet advertises new houses on Redlands Lane at "West-End Garden Estate" in 1937.

 At the end of the road, Cams Alders farm continued to grow, until it became the depot for Tom Parkers Dairies.